Embird Embroidery Software

 Overlapping circles

-Select all three circles and use the main menu > Build > Shaping > Union command to weld them into a single shape.
-This new shape appears as the last item in the Object Inspector.
-The original three circles remain untouched.
-We will create a hole from one of them later; the remaining two circles can be deleted.
+Select all three circles and navigate to Main Menu > Build > Shaping > Union to weld them into a single shape.
+This new shape will appear at the end of the list in the Object Inspector.
+The original circles remain unchanged; one will be used to create a hole, while the others can be deleted.

 Object Inspector Panel